Filla0/Movie-search-app/README.md

 # Movie-Search-App
+This is a movie search app which will provide you information and poster of movies.I will follow the NETFLIX website style and gonna use movie api website to get movie information.
 Must have:-
 - [ ] Design of the app should fits the PostNL website style.
 - [ ] The user can search different kinds of movies.